fablabbcn/smartcitizen-docs/docs/Sensor Analysis Framework/guides/Install the framework.md

 How to install the framework
 ============================

-The following data analysis framework is built on Python 3.7 and it can be used with [Jupyter Notebooks](https://jupyter.org/) or [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/), although it is not mandatory.
+The following data analysis framework is a set of tools built on Python 3.7 to help you analyse your data.
+It can be used with [Jupyter Notebooks](https://jupyter.org/) or [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/), although it is not mandatory.

 ## Prerequisites

+We recommend you use these two tools for managing the different versions of the framework and keep it updated.

 1. Download and install `git` from [here](https://git-scm.com/)
-2. Download and install Anaconda for Python 3.7 from [here](https://www.anaconda.com/distribution/)
+2. Download and install `Anaconda` for Python 3.7 from [here](https://www.anaconda.com/distribution/)

 ## Installation